-Chronic anaemia 4
+Chronic anaemia

 R7.
 Transfuse to maintain the haemoglobin concentration to prevent symptoms of anaemia.
-Many patients with chronic anaemia may be asymptomatic with a Hb >8a/dl.
+Many patients with chronic anaemia may be asymptomatic with a Hb

-Fresh frozen plasma 6.3
+Fresh frozen plasma 6,3

-(Dose - 12 - 15ml/kg body weight equivalent to 4 units for an adult)
+(Dose - 12 - 15ml/kg body weight equivalent to 4 units for

 - F1.
-Replacement of single coagulation factor deficiencies, where a specific or combined factor concentrate is unavailable e.g. factor V. - F2.
-Immediate reversal of warfarin effect, in the presence concentrate is the treatment of choice.
-FFP only has a partial effect and is not the optimal treatment.
-NICESS.
-And A CONTRACTOR OF THE PARTY O - F3.
-Acute disseminated intravascular coagulation (DIC) in the presence of bleeding and abnormal coagulation results - F4.
-Thrombotic thrombocytopenic purpura (TTP), usually in conjunction with plasma exchange of of fairwareareau and fairwareareau and fairwareareau and fairwareau and fairwa
+Replacement of single coagulation factor deficiencies, unavailable e.g. factor V. - F2.
+Immediate reversal of warfarin effect, in the presence of life-threatening bleeding.
+Prothrombin complex concentrate is the treatment of choice.
+FFP only has a partial effect and is not the optimal treatment. - F3.
+Acute disseminated intravascular coagulation (DIC) in the presence of bleeding and abnormal coagulation - F4.
+Thrombotic thrombocytopenic purpura (TTP), usually in conjunction with plasma

 F5.
 Massive transfusion.
-If emergency uncontrolled bleeding and massive haemorrhage is anticipated, early influsion of FFP (15milkg) is recommended to treat coagulopathy, Local protocols should be followed, and the later use of FFP should be guided by timely tests of coagulation including near patient testing.
+If emergency uncontrolled bleeding and massive haemorrhage is anticipated, early infusion of FFP (15ml/kg) is recommended to treat coagulopathy.
+Local protocols should be followed, and the later use of FFP should be guilded by timely tests of coagulation including near patient testing.
 Where there is anticipated large volume blood loss associated with routine surgery, guidelines suggest the PT and APTT ratio should be maintained at <1.5.
 This is likely to occur after replacement of 1-1.5 x the patient's blood volume.

-F6.
-Liver disease; there is no evidence of benefit from FFP in atients with a PT ratio of less than or equal to 1.5.
+atients with a PT ratio of less than or equal to 1.5.